The details of acquiring objects with COS are described in Chapter 8 of the COS Instrument Handbook

-command to obtain a direct NUV image of the target field and then moves the telescope to the centroid of the measured light.
-This is the preferred method, but the target coordinates must be accurate enough to ensure that it falls within the aperture after the initial pointing of the telescope.
+command to obtain a direct NUV image of the target field and then moves the telescope so that the aperture is at the centroid of the measured light.
+This is the preferred method, but the target coordinates must be accurate enough to ensure that it falls within the aperture after the initial pointing of the telescope such that centering algorithms can be used.
 With less accurate coordinates, a spiral search (ACQ/SEARCH

 ) should be performed with either detector prior to other acquisition methods to ensure the target will fall within the aperture.
 The other COS acquisition methods (ACQ/PEAKXD